Highlight Duplicates across Multiple Worksheets in Excel (3 Formulas)

 Insert ISNUMBER Function to Find Duplicates across Multiple Worksheets in Excel

-We’ll get the following result as found in the previous method.
+We’ll get the following result:

 Insert ISNUMBER Function to Find Duplicates across Multiple Worksheets in Excel